The movement toward greater gender equality is impacting every level of society. And investors are taking note.

 |of master’s degrees

 |of doctoral degrees

 The underrepresentation of women in business, particularly in the upper levels of management, points to a notable waste of talent.
-However, we have seen progress as women now make up 47% of total workforce and 52% of professional occupations.
-6 As organizations do a better job of incorporating women’s skills, they stand to benefit from it on the financial bottom line.
+However, we have seen progress as women make up 47% of total workforce and 52% of management, professional and related occupations.6 As organizations do a better job of incorporating women’s skills, they stand to benefit from it on the financial bottom line.

 Entrepreneurship is, by almost any measure, the backbone of the U.S. economy, and women have seen incredible progress.
-Over 40% of total U.S. businesses are now owned by women, with 1,821 women-owned businesses launched daily, on average.
-7 However, entrepreneurship is an area with persistent gaps and opportunities—only 2% of global venture capital dollars are granted to female founders.
-8
+Over 42% of total U.S. businesses are now owned by women, with 1,817 women-owned businesses launched daily, on average.7 However, entrepreneurship is an area with persistent gaps and opportunities—less than 3% of global venture capital dollars are granted to female founders.8

 “While the advantages of women in the boardroom and executive suite are reasonably well documented, the benefit of adding women extends across an entire company or organization, from every level of the workforce and all the way down the supply chain.”
 VanderBrug says.